bdellegrazie/istio-playground/README.md

 ### TCP/TLS tests

 1. Using netcat (`nc`) access unencrypted: `nc tcp-echo.dev.local 2702`.
 System should resolve and echo service should give a valid response.
 Anything you type should be sent back.
-2. Using openssl client (`openssl s_client`) `openssl s_client -k -connect tcp-echo.dev.local:2703` (encrypted, bypass CA warnings).
+2. Using openssl client (`openssl s_client`) `openssl s_client -connect tcp-echo.dev.local:2703` (encrypted, bypass CA warnings).
 System should resolve and echo service should give a valid response.
 Anything you type should be sent back.